Pesky Mosquito Summer Games...

 For these pesky flying creatures, prevention is the best form of control, and it's time to get working.
 Once temperatures hit above 50 degrees consistently in your area, any stagnant water in your yard is a ticking time bomb full of mosquito larvae waiting to buzz.
 Keep tabs on these places:

-If you use tarps to protect woodpiles or to cover your pool, make sure to shake it off once a week.
+If you use tarps to protect woodpiles or to cover your pool, shake it off once a week.
 Rainwater that settles in the tiny nooks and crannies can easily become infested with thousands of larvae.

 2. Long grass

 Mosquitoes love to hide in tall grass.
 Unless you're running a bug hotel in your yard, mow thoroughly and regularly — it will make your property less appealing to mosquitoes and more appealing to humans.
 Win-win!